hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/4_clean_up.md

 ### Terraform Clean Up
 {{%expand "Click to expand" %}}

 1. You may wish to retain the processed CSV files for future use.
 Remember Azure data egress charges apply each time they are pulled.
-If you wish to retain the files move the azurecidprocessed folder to another S3 bucket.
+If you wish to retain the files move the azurecidprocessed folder to another Amazon S3 bucket.
 ![Images/cidazure-cleanup-cfn-s3move](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-cleanup-cfn-s3move.png?width=1000px)

 2. When you're ready, run `terraform destroy` review the plan and confirm the action.